strohs/memeify/README.md

 ## Building
 Building Memeify consists of the following steps:
 1. build the `memeify-lambda-0.1.jar` file using java and maven
-2. copying the memeify lamda .jar file and CloudFormation [template](aws/memeify-template.yaml) to one of your S3 buckets
+2. copy the memeify lamda .jar file and CloudFormation [template](aws/memeify-template.yaml) to one of your S3 buckets
-3. using CloudFormation to build the memeify stack, which will create:
+3. use CloudFormation to build the memeify stack, which will create:
    1. the memeify lambda function
-   2. an API Gateway Endpoint that will receive multipart/form data and forward it to the lambda function
+   2. an API Gateway Endpoint that can receive multipart/form data and forward it to the lambda function
-   3. an S3 bucket to store the final images **this S3 bucket will be given public read access**
+   3. an S3 bucket to store the final images **for simplicity, this S3 bucket will be given public read access**

-### Building the memeify-lambda.jar file
+### Step 1.
+Building the memeify-lambda.jar file
 to build the memeify lambda jar file, cd into the project root directory and run the following maven command
     - `mvn clean package -pl memeify-lambda`
     - the jar artifact will be built and then saved at `memeify-lambda/target/memeify-lambda-0.1.jar`

-### Copy the lambda .jar file and Cloudformation to an S3 bucket
+### Step 2.
+Copy the lambda .jar file and Cloudformation to an S3 bucket
 - copy the `memeify-lambda-0.1.jar` file and the CloudFormation [template](aws/memeify-template.yaml) file to an s3 bucket of your choosing.
 This bucket is used as a staging area so that CloudFormation can find and deploy the lambda function

-### Deploying to AWS
+### Step 3.
+Deploying to AWS
 Deploy Steps:
 1. make sure the `memeify-lambda-0.1.jar` file is built and uploaded to a S3 bucket (as described above)
 2. use CloudFormation (either the console or CLI) to create the memeify stack using the provided [template](aws/memeify-template.yaml):